KXLAA/FEM-01-huddle-landing-page/README.md

 ### Continued development

-This project was good in practicing how to organize my SCSS efficiently.
+This project was good in practicing how to organize my scss efficiently.
 Although some organizational choices were a bot overkill for a simple landing page, it offered me the ability to practice this architectural concepts which i plan to use i larger projects going forward.

 ### Useful resources

-- [matthewelsom](https://matthewelsom.com/blog/simple-scss-playbook.html) - This gave me a strong foundation for implementing the 4-1 SCSS architecture i utilise in the project.
+- [Matthew Elsom's Blog](https://matthewelsom.com/blog/simple-scss-playbook.html) - This gave me a strong foundation for implementing the 4-1 scss architecture i utilise in the project.
 I really liked the approach and will use it going forward.

-- [sitepoint](hhttps://www.sitepoint.com/managing-responsive-breakpoints-sass/) - This is an amazing article which helped me understand how to use make scalable media queries with scss.
-I'd recommend it to anyone still trying to come to grips to how to efficiently implement scss mixins with media queries
+- [Sitepoint](hhttps://www.sitepoint.com/managing-responsive-breakpoints-sass/) - This is an amazing article which helped me understand how to use make scalable media queries with scss.
+I'd recommend it to anyone still trying to come to grips to how to efficiently implement scss mixins with media queries.

 ## Author